cocmd/website/docs/packages/external-packages.md

 title: External Packages
 ---

-As mentioned in the previous section, **Espanso can install packages from multiple sources.**
+As mentioned in the previous section, **Cocmd can install packages from multiple sources.**
-For most users, the official [Espanso Hub](https://hub.espanso.org/) should be the preferred way to install new packages, as those have been verified by the Espanso Team to guarantee quality and security standards.
+For most users, the official [Cocmd Hub](https://hub.cocmd.org/) should be the preferred way to install new packages, as those have been verified by the Cocmd Team to guarantee quality and security standards.

 That said, **there are times when you might want to install packages from outside the hub.**
 For example, you might want to create **private**, company-specific packages to share with